Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 July 18, 2010

 An unemployed parolee with two bank robbery convictions, apparently enraged at liberals and what he sees as the “left-wing agenda” of Congress, allegedly opens fire on California Highway Patrol troopers who pull him over in Oakland.
 No one is killed, but two troopers are slightly injured and Byron Williams is shot in the arms and legs.
 Williams allegedly later tells authorities that he was on his way to attack offices of the American Civil Liberties Union and the Tides Foundation, a liberal organization that, although little known to most Americans, has been repeatedly pilloried on air by Fox News host Glenn Beck.
-In August 2010, Williams pleads not guilty to charges that include four counts of attempted murder against a peace officer, three felony counts of being a felon in possession of a firearm, and one count of being in possession of ammunition.
-He awaits trial.
+In March 2014, a jury convicts Williams of four counts of premeditated attempted murder of a peace officer and three counts of being a felon in possession of a firearm.

 July 21, 2010

 Attorney Todd Getgen is shot to death at a gun range in Cumberland County, Penn., and his weapon, a silenced AR-15 rifle, is stolen.
 Authorities arrest prison guard Raymond Peake nine days later, saying Peake was trying to accumulate weapons for an unnamed organization that intended to overthrow the government.
 Fellow prison guard Thomas Tuso is also arrested for allegedly helping Peake hide Getgen’s custom-built weapon.
 Peake is sentenced in 2012 to life in prison.
 Tuso is sentenced in 2013 to 11 to 23 months in prison.